Sustainable agriculture: United States

 Currently, there are policies on the table that could move the US agriculture system into a more sustainable direction with the Green New Deal.
 This policy promotes decentralizing agrarian governance by breaking up large commodity farms that were created in the 1950s to 1980s.
 Decentralized governance within the farming community would allow for more adaptive management at local levels to help focus on climate change mitigation, food security, and landscape-scale ecological stewardship.
 The Green New Deal would invest in public infrastructure to support farmers transition from industrial food regime and acquire agroecological skills.
 Just like in the New Deal, it would invest in cooperatives and commons to share and redistribute resources like land, food, equipment, research facilities, personnel, and training programs.
 All of these policies and programs would break down barriers that have prevented sustainable farmers and agriculture from taking place in the United States.

+Current movements in the U.S.

+In the United States there has been a movement with key advocates like Leah Penniman for sustainable agriculture.
+Leah Penniman has been a science teacher, farmer, writer, and Co-Founder of Soul Fire Farm.
+Soul Fire Farm uses regenerative agriculture and many of the techniques invented by George Washington Carver.
+Penniman wrote the book Farming While Black: Soul Fire Farm's Practical Guide to Liberation on the Land which guides African-heritage farmers on Afro-Indigenous sustainable farming practices while highlighting their historical contributions to sustainable agriculture as well.
+The community farm built by Penniman is also a training center whose goal is to end racism in agriculture.

+Like Penniman, Dr. Monica M. White has been advocating for the use of more sustainable agriculture.
+Her focus has been on the expansion of urban agriculture and how it's more sustainable in a food desert, such as Detroit.
+Members of the community in Detroit, referred to as D-Town, offer workshops about healthy food choices, composting, and "the importance of sustainable agriculture."

 Asia

 China

 In 2016, the Chinese government adopted a plan to reduce China's meat consumption by 50%, for achieving more sustainable and healthy food system.

 In 2019, the National Basic Research Program or Program 973 funded research into Science and Technology Backyard (STB).
 STBs are hubs often created in rural areas with significant rates of small-scale farming that combine knowledge of traditional practices with new innovations and technology implementation.
 The purpose of this program was to invest in sustainable farming throughout the country and increase food production while achieving few negative environmental effects.
 The program was ultimately proven to be successful, and the study found that the merging of traditional practices and appropriate technology was instrumental in higher crop yields.